 There are plenty of nature trails in Old Manali and each one is unique.
 Start walking on any, and you will be amazed by the beauty of nature here.
 The place makes you feel completely in the lap of nature and sometimes accidentally you hover to discover the hidden or secret trails.

 This small town also serves as a base for the adventure freaks and trekkers.
-Multiple treks start form here ranging from easy to intermediate to long.
-To name, few of them are – Trek to Spiti Valley, Pin Valley, Lahaul, Chandratal, Kheerganga, Kasol etc.
+Multiple treks start from here ranging from easy to intermediate to long.
+To name, few of them are – Trek to Lahaul Spiti Valley, Pin Valley, Chandratal, Kheerganga, Kasol, etc.

 3. Good Food and Cafes

-The town is also a hub for cafes and delicious food.
+Old Manali is also a hub for cafes and delicious food.
 They serve cuisines from Himachali to Italian to Chinese and Israeli.
-The cooks of each of these cafe has honed their skills and become masters by learning from the backpackers and visitors.
+The cooks of each of these cafes have honed their skills and become masters by learning from the backpackers and visitors.

 Till day, we have tried a variety of food from different cafes and Bakers and honestly, none has disappointed us.
 But still, the favorite from our list is German Bakers for fresh cakes, pastries, pies and coffee and Café 1947, Lazy Dog for food.
 And yes! the fresh Trout fish is a must-try.
 Eat and you will be in heaven.
 Okay Jokes apart, after eating Trout here, we have stopped liking it anywhere else.

-Some of the cafes in the town too have books and games section to make up your day.
+Some of the cafes in the town too, have books and games sections to make up your day.